 Myrna Rabinowitz

 Myrna Rabinowitz is a singer and songwriter of Jewish music.
-She has recorded six albums of Jewish music: three with Vancouver’s Jewish World Music band Tzimmes in Hebrew, Yiddish, and Ladino; two albums of Jewish sacred music with the group Shir Hadash including Hanna Tiferet Siegel and Harley Rothstein in Hebrew and English; and she has recently released her first solo album “Hashiveinu” which includes original soulful music for Shabbat prayers and blessings for life’s celebrations from birth to marriage.
+She has recorded seven albums of Jewish music: three with Vancouver’s Jewish World Music band Tzimmes in Hebrew, Yiddish, and Ladino; two albums of Jewish sacred music with the group Shir Hadash including Hanna Tiferet Siegel and Harley Rothstein in Hebrew and English; her first solo album “Hashiveinu” which includes original soulful music for Shabbat prayers and blessings for life’s celebrations from birth to marriage; and she has recently released her first solo album in Yiddish, her mameloshn (mother tongue) with five of her original songs in Yiddish.
 Myrna has performed in Canada, the United States and internationally and is well known for her heartfelt interpretation of Jewish song.
+Through her music, her song and her voice, we are transported.

 The daughter of holocaust survivors, Myrna grew up in a Yiddish- speaking home in Montreal where she developed her love and appreciation for Jewish music.
 The seeds of creating original music for prayer were planted by Rabbis Daniel and Hanna Tiferet Siegel in the early beginnings of the Or Shalom community in Vancouver.
-Music and song is her vehicle to connecting to the Source and to the soul in all of us.
-Through her music, her song and her voice, we are transported.
+Composing new music for Yiddish poetry followed.
+Writing original Yiddish songs began after the loss of parents and the birth of grandchildren.